pi-hole/pi-hole/README.md

 -----

-## Technical Details
+## The Origin Of Pi-hole
-To summarize into a short sentence, the Pi-hole is an **advertising-aware DNS/Web server**.
-While quite outdated at this point, [this original blog post about Pi-hole](https://jacobsalmela.com/2015/06/16/block-millions-ads-network-wide-with-a-raspberry-pi-hole-2-0/) goes into **great detail** about how it was setup and how it works.
+While quite outdated at this point, [this original blog post about Pi-hole](https://jacobsalmela.com/2015/06/16/block-millions-ads-network-wide-with-a-raspberry-pi-hole-2-0/) goes into **great detail** about how Pi-hole was originally setup and how it works.
 Syntactically, it's no longer accurate, but the same basic principles and logic still apply to Pi-hole's current state.

 -----